Table of Contents

 A module can represent any kind of content Slider Revolution is capable of creating, such as a slider, carousel, hero unit, navigation menu, posts display and so on.

 Multiple modules can be combined to form rich content such as complete sites and landing pages. size variants, so you can check for issues with their layouts.
 But exactly what should you be looking for, and how do you make adjustments if you find a problem?

 In this guide we’ll go over the specifics of what to check your modules for in regards to responsiveness, and how to use the module editor [?]

-It's through this interface you can add various types of layers to your modules, as well as animation and special FX. to resolve any issues you find.
+Through this visual, drag & drop, no-code interface you can add various types of layers, animation and special FX to your modules, as well as managing slides and configuring options. to resolve any issues you find.

 Note: This guide is intended to help you with the task of ensuring responsiveness in template-based [?]

 A "Template" is a premade module.
 It has pre-configured layers already in place.